bch29/agda-holes/README.md

 ## Notice

-This work is based on my undergraduate dissertation project, which is ongoing.
+This work is part of my undergraduate dissertation project, which is ongoing.
 As such I can't currently accept pull requests, although bug reports and feature requests are welcome.

 ## Introduction ##